 Child Care is Vital for Working Families

-One-time relief funding was vital to keeping child care providers open during the worst of the pandemic.
-However, without significant long-term funding changes, it will be extremely difficult to build back a sustainable child care system that can actually meet families’ needs – especially in rural counties where providers are scarce.2
+One-time relief funding has been vital to keeping child care providers open during the worst of the pandemic.
+However, without significant long-term funding changes, it will be extremely difficult to build back a sustainable child care system that can actually meet families’ needs – especially in rural counties where child care programs are scarce.2

-Increasing the subsidy rates to the 2018 rates and raising the floor on the rates to the statewide average helps shore up the system and move toward greater sustainability over time.
+Increasing the subsidy rates to the most recent rates and raising the floor on the rates to the statewide average helps shore up the system and move toward greater sustainability over time.

 Raising subsidy rates has several very important components: